Colorado Springs Personal Injury Lawyers

 McCormick & Murphy, P.C.

-If you are here because you have recently suffered a personal injury, let us first express our deepest condolences.
+If you are here because you have recently suffered a serious personal injury, let us first express our deepest condolences.
 With over 45 years of combined legal experience in the personal injury field, we are fully aware of just how difficult a time this can be for you or your affected loved ones.
 At McCormick & Murphy, we believe that our responsibility is to help guide you through this difficult time, and ensure that you are able to get your life back on track by fighting to get you the settlement you deserve.
 There are undoubtedly numerous questions running through your mind; about your insurance coverage, your ability to get back to work, the possibility of being compensated for a loss of income, property, or even mental distress.
 Below, we have done our best to address some of the most important questions in the time following a personal injury.

 Common Personal Injury Accidents